mozilla/hawk/README.md

 ## Response Payload Validation

 **Hawk** provides partial response payload validation.
-The server includes the Authorization response header which enables the client to authenticate the response and ensure it is talking to the right server. **Hawk** uses the HTTP Authorization header as a response header (it is defined by HTTP as a request header only) using the exact same syntax.
+The server includes the `Server-Authorization` response header which enables the client to authenticate the response and ensure it is talking to the right server. **Hawk** defines the HTTP `Server-Authorization` header as a response header using the exact same syntax as the `Authorization` request header field.

 The header is contructed using the same process as the client's request header.
 The server uses the same credentials and other artifacts provided by the client to constructs the normalized request string.
 The `ext` and `hash` values are replaced with